-In our first blog, we highlighted the international phenomenon of citizens reporting to authorities on neighbours or strangers for breaches of COVID-19 rules.
+In a related article, we highlighted the international phenomenon of citizens reporting to authorities on neighbours or strangers for breaches of COVID-19 rules.
 We identified this as ‘bystander reporting’, a concept which has direct relevance to early intervention in terrorism pathways.

 The ‘bystander effect’ concept was first developed by social psychologists John Darley and Bibb Latané in 1968, following a woman’s murder that occurred in full view of many witnesses.

 They found that various factors influenced whether people would step forward to intervene when witnessing risk or harm to others.
 Some of these factors, since confirmed by other research, include:

 - the perceived danger of a situation (for both victim and bystander)

 - how ‘deserving’ a victim in need of assistance seems to be